globin/vatsim-open-sector-data/SPECIFICATION.md

 ##### `volumes`

-- **Sector** consists of these **Elemental Volumes**
+- **Sector** consists of these **Volume**s
-- type: _list of elemental_volume.id_
+- type: _list of volume.id_
 - example: `"EDMMNDG1", "EDMMNDG2"`

 ##### `position_priority`

 - List of positions specifying the descending priority for sector staffing.
-- In case the Position belongs to another FIR, it shall be specfied, otherwise it may be omitted.
+- In case the Position belongs to another FIR, it shall be specified, otherwise it may be omitted.
 - unit _list of references to Positions of the form `{ fir: null or fir_id, id: position_id }`_
 - example: `[{ fir: null, id: "DON" }, { fir: "EDMM", id: "ALB" }]`